DavideMorgante/davidemorgante.github.io/_teaching/Metodi_matematici_2024.md

     * [Rudimenti di Analisi Infinito Dimensionale](https://www.roma1.infn.it/~cesi/rudimenti/RAID-s-v03.pdf) - Cesi
     * <span style="color:red">Distributions and Operators</span> - Grubb

-## Lecture 1 & 2: Complex differentiability, Holomorphic functions, Harmonic functions pt.
-1 (18-21/03/24)
+## Lecture 1 & 2: Complex differentiability, Holomorphic functions, Harmonic functions (18-21/03/24)
 You can find the pdf of the lesson by Andrea from [this link](http://DavideMorgante.github.io/files/Lezione1.pdf).
 Next lecture we are going to do similar exercises for the students that couldn't follow this lesson due to the laboratory course.

 You can find the pdf of my lesson at [this link](http://DavideMorgante.github.io/files/Lezione1_3.pdf).
 The exercise of the differential equation can be found [here](http://DavideMorgante.github.io/files/Lezione1_2.pdf).

-## Lecture 3: Line integrals in the complex plane pt.1 (25/03/24)
+## Lecture 3 & 4: Line integrals in the complex plane (25/03/24 & 04/04/24)
 You can find the pdf of the lesson from [this link](http://DavideMorgante.github.io/files/Integrali_1.pdf).
 The last exercise we didn't do in class.

+Andrea did the same exercises of the previous link plus the first one that you can find from [this link](http://DavideMorgante.github.io/files/Metodi23/5-04-23_Frigerio.pdf).
+Here you can find a couple more exercises from last year.

+## Lecture 5:Taylor and Laurent series, Radius of convergence, Cayley-Hamilton theorem for the power of a matrix (25/03/24)

+In the following weeks we are going to study in great details the properties of power expansions for holomorphic and meromorphic functions.
+This is a very relevant topic of this course, so I recommend coming to the tutoring classes.